youknowriad/asblocks/README.md

 > ✨ Write and share content as blocks.

+## Contribute

+Clone the repository and copy the `src/config/index.sample.js` into `src/config.index.js`.
+If you're only working on the client you can you use the production collaboration server in your config `https://asblocks-collab.herokuapp.com`.

 ## Available Scripts

 ### npm start

 Runs the app in the development mode.
-Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### npm run build

-Builds the app for production to the `build/` folder.
+Builds the app for production to the `dist/` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!